-- Crypto, Surveillance Expert - His Tactical Ability (Surveillance Drone) deploys an aerial drone that is remotely-controlled through its on-board camera (leaving himself vulnerable).
-The drone can be used to mark enemies for teammates, manipulate doors and chests, receive deceased teammates' banners, and remotely use both Survey and Respawn Beacons.
+- Crypto, Surveillance Expert - His Tactical Ability (Surveillance Drone) deploys an aerial drone that can be remotely-controlled through its on-board camera (leaving himself vulnerable).
+The drone can be used to automatically mark enemies for teammates, manipulate doors and chests, receive deceased teammates' banners, and remotely use both Survey and Respawn Beacons.
 His Ultimate Ability (Drone EMP) detonates the drone with a powerful EMP blast, damaging shields of nearby enemies (temporarily slowing everybody down in the process) and destroying enemy electronic gadgets.
 Added in Season 3.

 - Pathfinder, Forward Scout - Scanning survey beacons reduces the cooldown of his Ultimate Ability.
 His Tactical Ability (Grappling Hook) deploys a grappling hook to quickly reach hard-to-reach places.
 His Ultimate Ability (Zipline Gun) deploys a zipline towards a chosen location.
 Unlocked from the start.